 We have evaluated our proposed routing algorithm against two recent routing protocols: DBR [19] and HydroCast [16].
 Recall that DBR greedily forwards packets toward the sea surface using a linear back-off timer proportional to the distance to the destination.
 This ensures that the nodes closest to the broadcasting node will wait for the nodes closer to the destination that have received the packet to broadcast first.
 Overhearing the broadcast of the packet by a node closer to the destination serves as an acknowledgment that the packet was forwarded toward the sea surface, and suppresses node transmissions of packets by nodes that are closer to the source, providing an opportunistic forwarding flavor.
 However, due to lack of an optimized forwarding set selection mechanism, DBR suffers from many redundant transmissions and packet collisions.
-HydroCast uses a similar linear back-off timer but it calculates an optimal forwarding set based on expected packet advancement [53] and directs the packet to be routed in a general direction relying on opportunistic sion is performed through MAC layer broadcasting.
-For to be routed in a general direction relying on opportunistic Authorized licensed use limited to: Korea Advanced Inst of Science & Tech - KAIST.
-Downloaded on June 27,2023 at 04:22:41 UTC from IEEE Xplore.
-Restrictions apply.
+HydroCast uses a similar linear back-off timer but it calculates an optimal forwarding set based on expected packet advancement [53] and directs the packet to be routed in a general direction relying on opportunistic packet receptions.
+If the packet is routed to a trap area, a hop limited ring search is used to build a discovery path along the 2D surface of the convex hull around the void.
+We evaluate HydroCast with this recovery process.
+To further evaluate the performance of opportunistic direction forwarding, we additionally compare VAPR with Hop-Based Routing (HBR) that only uses hop-based reachability information to make forwarding decisions: i.e., forwarding a packet to any randomly selected neighboring node whose hop count is smaller than that of the current node.
+Basically, HBR considers neither physical distance nor opportunistic forwarding; any nodes with the same hop counts are treated equally.